dylanljones/pyrekordbox/README.md

 - ``DjmdPlaylist``: Playlists/Playlist Folders
 - ``DjmdSongPlaylist``: Songs in a playlist

-Starting from Rekordbox version ``6.6.5`` Pioneer obfuscated the ``app.asar`` file contents, breaking the key extraction (see [this discussion](https://github.com/dylanljones/pyrekordbox/discussions/97) for more details).
-If you are using a later version of Rekorbox and have no cached key from a previous version, the database can not be unlocked automatically.
-The command line interface of ``pyrekordbox`` provides a command for downloading the key from known sources and writing it to the cache file:
+If the automatic key extraction fails the command line interface of ``pyrekordbox`` provides a command for downloading the key from known sources and writing it to the cache file:
 ````shell
 python -m pyrekordbox download-key
 ````